Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Definitions of Key Terminologies

 \subsection{Quantum System, Apparatus, and Observer}

 To avoid potential confusion, it is useful to define several key terms before proceeding.
-A \textit{Quantum System}, denoted by symbol $S$, is an object under study and follows the laws of quantum mechanics.
+A \textit{Quantum System}, denoted by symbol $S$, is an object under study and follows the postulates that will be introduced in next section.
 An \textit{Apparatus}, denoted as $A$, can refer to the measuring devices, the environment that $S$ is interacting with, or the system from which $S$ is created.
 It is another quantum system that can interact with $S$, can acquire or encode information from $S$.
 We will strictly follow the assumptions that all systems are quantum systems, including any apparatus.
 Depending on the selection of observer, the boundary between a system and an apparatus can change.
 For example, in a measurement setup, the measuring system is an apparatus $A$, the measured system is $S$.
 However, the composite system $S+A$ as a whole can be considered a single system, relative to another apparatus $A'$.
 In an ideal measurement to measure an observable of $S$, the apparatus is designed in such a way that at the end of the measurement, the pointer state of $A$ has a distinguishable, one to one correlation with the eigenvalue of the observable of $S$.

 The definition of \textit{Observer} is associated with an apparatus.
-An observer, denoted as $\cal{O}$, is a person who can operate and read the pointer variable of the apparatus.
-Whether or not this observer (a person) is a quantum system is irrelevant in our formulation.
+An observer, denoted as $\cal{O}$, is an intelligent entity who can operate and read the pointer variable of the apparatus.
+This can be a human being, or an artificial intelligent computer.
+The distinction between an observer and an apparatus is that an apparatus directly interacts with $S$, while an observer does not.
+Whether or not this observer is a quantum system is irrelevant in our formulation.
 However, there is a restriction that is imposed by the principle of locality.
 An observer is defined to be physically local to the apparatus he associates with.
 This prevents the situation that $\cal{O}$ can instantaneously read the pointer variable of the apparatus that is space-like separated from $\cal{O}$.
 Receiving the information from $A$ at a speed faster than the speed of light is prohibited.
 This locality requirement is crucial in resolving the EPR argument~\cite{EPR, Rovelli07}.
 An observer cannot be associated with two or more apparatuses in the same time if these apparatuses are space-like separated.